yoavshah/ImportlessApi/README.md

 # ImportlessApi

-  ## ImportlessApi is a project that allow you to easly use real time function resolving using a changing hash value.
+  ## ImportlessApi is a project that allows you to easly use real time function resolving using a changing hash value.

   ## Usage